anahata-os/anahata-asi/anahata-ai-core/tools.md

 Tools are defined in standard Java classes using a set of intuitive annotations:

 -   **`@AiToolkit`**: Marks a class as a container for related tools.
 It provides a high-level description for the entire toolkit.
 -   **`@AiTool`**: Marks a public method within a toolkit class as an AI-callable tool.
-It contains the detailed description that the model will use to understand the tool's purpose.
+It contains the detailed description that the model will use to understand the tool's purpose and a `retention` policy.
 -   **`@AIToolParam`**: Describes a parameter of a tool method, providing the model with essential information about what to pass as an argument.

 ### 2.2.
 Registration and Parsing